Direct Line: (214) 888-4846

 Chris is a litigator whose practice focuses on patent and general commercial litigation.
 His experience includes conducting and coordinating discovery in complex cases, taking depositions, drafting pleadings and motions from case inception through post-trial, arguing summary judgment and pre-trial motions, and trial preparation/support.
 He has represented clients in the digital content distribution, secure communications, television tuner, and mobile payments spaces.

-In 2016, he was recognized for expertise in intellectual property cases on the annual Texas Super Lawyers Rising Stars list of the state’s top young lawyers.
+His expertise in intellectual property cases has helped Mr. Stewart earn a spot on the annual Texas Super Lawyers Rising Stars list of the state’s top young lawyers since 2016.

 Prior to joining the firm, Chris practiced commercial and patent litigation at Vinson & Elkins, LLP.
 Before that, he was a law clerk to Justice Debra Lehrmann of the Texas Supreme Court.